 If you have a nice patio, whether it is an indoor patio or outdoor patio, chances are that you enjoy spending time out there, even in a cold winter.
 Because of this, it is perfectly reasonable to want a heat source to help keep you warm.
 There are several options to heat your patio.
 This post is going to go through many of the different types and talk about why they might or might not be a good solution for your outdoor living needs.
 This post will also highlight the differences between an electric patio heater and an electric fireplace, and which situations each are better suited for.

 If you have been looking for a good way to keep your patio warm, keep reading.

 What Kinds Of Heaters Are There For An Outdoor or Indoor Patio?

 When it comes to brands that can reliably heat your outdoor space or indoor patio, there are a lot to choose from.
 Fire Sense, Bromic, Energ, Infratech, Solaira, Westinghouse, Hiland, MagikFlame, and more.
 Some of these brands have many different models, and even those specific models have more variations within a model.
-For instance, Bromic has the Tungsten Smart-Heat Electric that can range from a 2,000 to a 6,000 watt electric patio heater.
-Of course, even the lower end here will be more powerful than a low cost tabletop patio heater.
-But then again, a tabletop heater has a lot more accessibility and can easily set up within a few seconds.
+For instance, Bromic has the Tungsten Smart-Heat Electric that can range from a 2,000 to a 6,000-watt electric patio heater.
+Of course, even the lower end here will be more powerful than a low-cost tabletop patio heater.
+But then again, a tabletop heater has a lot more accessibility and can easily be set up within a few seconds.

 Let’s break down some specific types that you might use as your indoor or outdoor patio heater: